anyfavors/n8n-helm/README.md

 - `database.passwordSecret.key` – key within the secret (defaults to `password`)
 - `database.database` – name of the database to connect to

-n8n also requires the following environment variables:
+n8n requires a couple of additional environment variables when connecting to PostgreSQL.
+The chart populates them automatically when an external database is configured or the bundled PostgreSQL subchart is enabled:

 - `DB_TYPE=postgresdb`
-- `DB_POSTGRESDB_DATABASE` – should match `database.database`
+- `DB_POSTGRESDB_DATABASE` – matches `database.database`

 Example snippet: